lpryszcz/htseq/doc/contrib.rst

   ./test.sh -o

-To use anaconda for testing, use the ``-a`` option and edit the test script to use your evironment.
+To use anaconda for testing, use the ``-a`` option and edit the test script to use your environment.

 If you are not modifying the low-level C/C++/Cython interfaces, you can do without Cython and SWIG.
 This is how users normally install HTSeq using